 Is It an Emergency?

-No appointment is necessary.
-You are welcome to use MaineGeneral Express Care when:
+No appointment is needed and you can use MaineGeneral Express Care when:

-- You don't have a primary care provider -- we'll treat you and help you find one
+- You don't have a primary care provider - we'll treat you and help you find one; or

 - Monday - Friday: 8 a.m. to 7:30 p.m.

 - Saturday - Sunday: 8 a.m. to 5 p.m.

 - Holidays: Same hours as weekends; closed only on Thanksgiving Day and Christmas Day.

 If you have a medical emergency or are in labor, you have the right to receive, within the capabilities of this hospital’s staff and facilities:

 - An appropriate medical screening examination